shyyawn/shyyawn/README.md

 ### Hi there 👋

-🔭 I’m currently working with Go, Python and PHP and 🌱 learning stuff related to those.
+I’m currently 🔭 working with Go, Python, PHP, Kubernetes, GCP, Kakfa, MYSQL, Cassandra, Redis, Secor and so on.
-💬 Ask me about anything related to web development, architecture, scalability or data, I'll help, if possible.
+Ask me 💬 about anything related to web development, architecture, scalability or data, I'll help, if possible.

-📫 How to reach me:
+How to reach me 📫

 - Twitter:  @shyyawn
 - Email:    me@shyyawn.com